Soro82/fantasy-football-quiz/README.md

 * When the Question Area is loaded/displayed the user's name is displayed at the top and their current score.
 * If the user enters their name in lowercase their name will be displayed with the first letter in uppercase.
-* When the user get a question right their score increase by 1.
+* When the user gets a question right their score increase by 1.
 * The question number is displayed underneath and the number increases by 1 every time the user clicks on the "Next Question" button.
 * Below this is the current question.
 This also changes when the user clicks on the "Next Question" button.
-* Next is the three possible answers to the current question.
+* Next are the three possible answers to the current question.
 These also change for each question.
 * The "Next Question" button allows the user to move to the next question.
-* The "Play Again" button will work at anytime if user wishes to start the quiz again.
+* The "Play Again" button will work at any time, if user wishes to start the quiz again.
 * The "Results" button is disabled until the user answers all the questions.

 ![Question Area in mobile view](documentation/screenshots/mobile-question-area.png)